Depths in random recursive metric spaces: Applications of Theorem

+By applying the handshaking lemma, $S_n$ is the denominator in \eqref{eq:hook}.
+Thus the probability of choosing any vertex $v \in V(\mathcal{G}_n)$ to be a latch is equal to \eqref{eq:hook} and the random recursive metric spaces are distributed as hooking networks.
+Applying Theorem \ref{thm:main} completes the proof. \end{proof}

-In \cite{MAHM:19}, each block $\bm{B}_n$ was an isomorphic copy of a determined block, referred to as the seed.
-This was generalized in \cite{DEHO:20, DEMA:21}, whereby $\bm{B}_n$ was chosen from a finite set of blocks according to some probability on this set of blocks.
-If the weight $W_n$ is deterministic, which holds, for example, when $\chi =0$ and all blocks have the same number of vertices, or when $\rho =0$ and all blocks have the same number of edges, then a normal limit law was proved in \cite{DEMA:21}.
-Theorem \ref{thm:main} generalizes this result by allowing for blocks that produce random weights $W_n$.
+The classic hooking networks are recovered if the $\rho_v$ are all equal to a deterministic $\rho$ for all vertices $v$ other than $H_n'$ for $n \geq 1$ (and $\rho_{H_n'} =0$).
+If $\mathcal{C}$ is also a finite collection of finite graphs, then it is evident that the moment conditions of Theorem \ref{thm:hooking} are satisfied.
+When the weights $W_n$ are deterministic, which holds, for example, when $\chi =0$ and all blocks have the same number of vertices, or when $\rho =0$ for all vertices and all blocks have the same number of edges, a normal limit law for the insertion depth was proved in \cite{DEMA:21} (where the term {\em affinity} is used for the weight of the blocks).
+Theorem \ref{thm:main} generalizes this result in the classic case by allowing for blocks that produce random weights $W_n$.
+When $\rho_v$ are random, the moment conditions for Theorem \ref{thm:hooking} are also met if $\mathcal{C}$ is finite and if $\mathbb{E}\left[\rho^2_v\right] < \infty$ and $\mathbb{E}\left[\rho_v\rho_u\right] < \infty$ for all $u,v$ in a graph $G_i$.